 When we say a record is "confidential," it can still be disclosed, if the custodian chooses to disclose it.
 But remember, the Public Records Law is not about guaranteeing any given individual's right to confidentiality.
 It is about guaranteeing the public's access to public records.
 So even if you as a custodian disclose a document that should have been withheld as confidential, you cannot be sued successfully for that act.
-In other words, the lowa Supreme Court has declared that the policy in this state is to have open records, so if you mistakenly make available a confidential document, you do not face liability for things like breach of confidentiality.
+In other words, the lowa Supreme Court has declared that the policy in this state is to have open records, so if you mistakenly make available a confidential document, you do not face liability for things like breach of confidentiality (unless another law, such as HIPAA, requires confidentiality).
 Marcus v.
 Young, 538 N.W.2d 285 (lowa 1995).